-1.5Program Phases
+1.5 Program Phases

-The Program will proceed through three phases.
-All materials provided by applicants must be submitted through the [TBD] portal provided by WVDED.
+From the standpoint of applicants, the Program will proceed through three main phases.
+All materials provided by applicants must be submitted through an application portal provided by WVDED.
 Materials provided by any other manner may not be considered for review.

 - 1. Pre-Application.
 Applicants will submit pre-applications, which will provide WVDED with information to begin filtering out unqualified applicants as well as develop a clear idea of the capital that the companies have available.
 The pre-application phase will expedite the review process by collecting the majority of information that applies to all applications.
 More details on the pre-application process can be found in Section 3. - 2.
-Application.
-A list of Target Areas will be published, containing Target Locations (i.e., locations that are eligible for BEAD funding and defined further in Section 1.4) which have been grouped into Target Areas and Regions.
-Applicants that have successfully passed the pre-application phase will then be approved to submit full project applications for the Target Areas according to the rules set out in Section 4.1. - 3.
-Sustainability Review.
-Prior to final award, applicants must confirm sustainability of the Proposed Projects selected for potential award during application review and selection.
-WVDED will also ensure project sustainability and perform any final assessments necessary for award.
+Full Application.
+A list of Target Areas and Regions will be published, containing Target Locations (i.e., locations that are eligible for BEAD funding and defined in Section 1.4), which have been grouped into Target Areas and Regions.
+Applicants that have successfully passed the preapplication phase will then be approved to submit full applications for the Target Areas according to the rules set out in Section 4.1.

+3. Potential Award Pro Forma Review and Award Process.
+WVDED will review the full applications, ensure project sustainability, and perform any final assessments necessary for award.
+WVDED will then award projects.